Drag & Drop Files

 Copy Content Between Boards

-You can always duplicate the board from the board settings menu, but you can also copy and paste across boards.
+You can always duplicate the board from the board settings menu, but you can also copy and paste across boards in Chrome and Firefox.

 Simply zoom out, press S on your keyboard to switch to 'select' mode, select your content, copy, and paste into the second board.
 Make sure you are in the 'select' mode in both boards, and have the boards open in the same browser.

 Tip: Copying content across boards does not copy the files to the download dialog, so it's a great way to restrict access to the full files.
 If the files need to be available for download, duplicate the board instead.

 Supported File Formats

 The following file formats can be uploaded and displayed in Conceptboard:

 - Portable Networks Graphic (.png)